hyperledger-archives/sawtooth-supply-chain/README.md

 For the example clients, in addition to rebuilding them on Protobuf changes, any changes to their source code will require their static files be rebuilt.
-Fortunately the server does _not_ need to be restart in order to reflect these changes, just rebuild the static files and refresh your browser (the browser cache may have to be emptied):
+However, their containers do _not_ typically need to be restarted in order to reflect changes, just rebuild the static files and refresh your browser (the browser cache may have to be emptied):

 ```bash